top of page

 From self-organized to extended criticality

-2011, Research Associate @ University of North Texas, USA
+2011, Research Associate @ Center for Nonlinear Science, University of North Texas, USA

-Simulation of neural avalanches and study the statistics of the neural network activity to explore the issue of criticality and self-organization of complex networks.
+Simulations of the dynamics of a network of cooperative integrate-and-fire neurons (language: C).
+Study of the statistics of neural avalanches to explore the issue of criticality and self-organization of complex networks.

 Advisor: Prof Paolo Grigolini